RahulR100/mcstatusbot/README.md

 The self-hosted version of the bot is now available for use!
 Read the [self host guide](https://github.com/RahulR100/mcstatusbot/blob/main/HOSTING.md) for installation and usage.

 Other updates:

+- Better display of error messages while getting server status
+- Updated `/help` command to show options for getting support with problems
 - Package and server software updates
 - General bugfixes